lindseyindev/restaurant-reservations/README.md

 - CSS
 - Vercel
 - Heroku
+<br></br>
 ## Installation
+<br></br>

 #### Backend:

-1. Navigate to back-end and install dependencies using `npm install`
+1. Navigate to the back-end folder and install dependencies using `npm install`
-2. Add PostgreSQL database credentials to your environment - you
+2. Add PostgreSQL database credentials to your environment, a sample .env file is available to reference.
+3. Migrate and seed tables using `npx knex migrate:make` and `npx knex seed:run`
+4. Start locally using `npm run start`

+#### Frontend:

-Navigate to front-end and install dependencies using `npm install`
+1. Navigate to the front-end folder and install dependencies using `npm install`
+2. Ensure that your backend URL is referenced correctly in your environment, there is a sample .env file available to reference.
+3. Start locally using `npm run start`
+<br></br>

+## Questions
+Questions?
+Reach out at [github.com/lindseyindev](github.com/lindseyindev)